 "Michelle Seipel's performance...is worth the price of admission alone.
 A stunningly gifted soprano, Seipel is a consummate triple threat.
 Every scene she's in, is magical."
-Spotlight: Seacoast Arts & Entertainment, Tamara Le, 12/9/10
+Spotlight: Seacoast Arts & Entertainment

-Ms. Seipel’s various credits include a critically acclaimed performance of Lucia in Opera Vivente’s English Lucia di Lammermoor, Despina in St. Petersburg Opera’s Così fan tutte, and Livietta in an innovative, bilingual production of Pergolesi’s Livietta e Tracollo.
+Ms. Seipel’s various credits include the above-referenced critically acclaimed performance of Lucia (Lucia di Lammermoor), Musetta and Despina in St. Petersburg Opera’s La Bohème and Così fan tutte, Josphine (H.M.S Pinafore) and Casilda (The Gondoliers) with the New York Gilbert and Sullivan Players, and Livietta in an innovative, bilingual production of Pergolesi’s Livietta e Tracollo.
 She has been the recipient of numerous awards, including awards from the Wisconsin District Metropolitan Opera Auditions and the Shreveport Opera Singer of the Year Competition.
-Recently a soloist with the Bay Atlantic Symphony Orchestra, she has also been a featured recitalist for both the Milwaukee Civic Music Association and the Milwaukee Music Teachers’ Association.
+A soloist with both the Colorado Symphony and Bay Atlantic Symphony Orchestra, she has also been a featured recitalist for the Milwaukee Civic Music Association and the Milwaukee Music Teachers’ Association.

 Northwestern Mutual Financial Network.
 She subsequently earned her master’s degree in voice performance at The Peabody Conservatory.